Why Should You Keep Business and Personal Social Media Separate?

 Why You Need to Keep Business and Personal Social Media Separate

-In this climate of deeply divided political and cultural issues, it’s very easy to offend someone just by replying, retweeting even posting on the wrong social media account.
-Now, if you happen to work in news media, politics or a religious organization, this article isn’t for you.
-It’s expected to see those types of posts on your social media.
+In this climate of deeply divided political and cultural issues, it’s very easy to offend someone just by replying, retweeting, or even posting on the wrong social media account.
+Now, if you happen to work in news media, politics, or a religious organization, this article isn’t for you.
+I would expect to see those types of posts on your social media.

 Your Professional Social Media Image is at Stake